andres-sommariva/training-resources/new-in-java-8/readme.md

-# New In Java 8
+# Lambdas, Streams, Optionals & Default in Java

-Welcome to this 'New In Java 8' training resource.
+Welcome to this 'Lambdas, Streams, Optionals & Default in Java' training resource.

 In this training you will practice your skills on:
 * Lambda Expressions